Terrain Following (in Auto, Guided, etc)¶

-Copter 3.4 (and higher) support “terrain following” in nearly all modes including autonomous modes like AUTO, Guided, RTL and Land.
-This feature allows the vehicle to climb or descend to maintain a specified distance above the terrain using either a downward facing Lidar or Sonar or from SRTM data (aka terrain altitude data) provided by the ground station using a mapping service such as Google maps.
-Details of how the SRTM data is used can be found on the plane terrain following page
+Copter supports “terrain following” in nearly all autonomous modes AUTO, Guided, RTL and Land.
+This feature allows the vehicle to climb or descend to maintain a specified distance above the terrain using either a downward facing Lidar or Sonar or from SRTM data (aka terrain altitude data) provided by the ground station using a mapping service such as Google maps or stored on the autopilot’s SD card in the “Terrain” subdirectory.
+Details of how the SRTM data is used and stored can be found on the plane terrain following page

 Setting up a Mission to use Terrain data¶